nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 3. Then the `EditRoleCommandParser#parse()` method will create an `EditRoleCommand` object with the company index `1`, role index `1` and the `EditRoleDescriptor` object.
 4. The `EditRoleCommand` object will be returned to the `LogicManager` and will then invoke the `EditRoleCommand#execute()` method to implement the changes.
 5. The  `EditRoleCommand#execute()` will check the validity of both the indexes, and invoke the `Model#setRole` method.
-6. The  `Model#setRole` with the company index will set the role to be edited with a new role containing the changes.
-Then the `Model#updateFilteredRoleList()` will update the changes and reflects the changes in the application to the user.
+6. The  `Model#setRole()` with the company index will set the role to be edited with a new role containing the changes.
+Then the `Model#updateFilteredRoleList()` filters the list of roles such that the application only displays the edited `Role` to the User.
 7. Upon successful operation, a new `CommandResult` object is returned to the `LogicManager`.